Long-Term vs Short-Term Orientation

 - Pakistan - 00

 The five Eastern economic dragons (Hong Kong, Taiwan, Japan, South Korea, and Singapore) are in the top 10.
 Also, the index across all 23 countries strongly correlated with the economic growth data published by the World Bank for the period between 1965 and 1987 (which covers the time the survey was given).
-While China is on the top of the chart, but is not the top economic nation, is because it started close to the bottom economically, but its growth rate of 5 percent was leading at the time.
+China is on the top of the chart, however, it is not the top economic nation.
+This is because it started close to the bottom economically, but its growth rate of 5 percent was leading at the time.

 The short-term orientation is also identified with Truth, while the long-term orientation is identified with Virtue.
 Confucius dealt with Virtue but left the question of Truth open.
 Our interpretation of the Truth is how we in the West view religion, science, and management.